WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 - `getDataHandler()` returns the data handler for this document that is used to process the field data into a parameters array for the constructor of a database object action object.
 - `getEnctype()` returns the encoding type of the form.
   If the form contains a `IFileFormField`, `multipart/form-data` is returned, otherwise `null` is returned.
-- `loadValuesFromObject(IStorableObject $object)` is used when editing an existing object to set the form field values by calling `IFormField::loadValueFromObject()` for all form fields.
+- `loadValues(array $data, IStorableObject $object)` is used when editing an existing object to set the form field values by calling `IFormField::loadValue()` for all form fields.
   Additionally, the form mode is set to `IFormDocument::FORM_MODE_UPDATE`.
 - `method($method)` and `getMethod()` can be used to set and get the `method` attribute of the `<form>` HTML element.
   By default, the method is `post`.